Nziswano/TaskBox/README.md

 - InboxScreen.js - Import PureTaskList rather than TaskList
 - Update **App.test.js** to no longer look for the test link.
+- Created a pull request for the tutorial.

 ```js
 test("render taskbox screen", () => {